Thomas Ricketts (VC): After the war

 After the war, Ricketts studied pharmacy, and opened a business on Water Street in St. John's.
 He was the youngest living VC recipient from the time of his award until 1940.

 Ricketts was given a state funeral when he died in 1967, and is commemorated by a memorial on the former site of his pharmacy.
-Ricketts is buried at the Anglican Cemetery, Forest Road, St. John's, Newfoundland and Labrador, Canada.
-Ricketts' medals are on display at The Rooms in St. John's, Newfoundland and Labrador.
+Ricketts is buried at the Anglican Cemetery, Forest Road, St. John's.
+Ricketts' medals are on display at The Rooms in St. John's.

 Ricketts is sometimes erroneously referred to as having been a Canadian soldier during the First World War.
 Newfoundland was a self-governing dominion at the time and did not become a province of Canada until 1949.

 The sports arena in Baie Verte is named in honour of Ricketts.
 In 2018, the "Tommy Ricketts Memorial Peace Park" opened in Conception Bay South.

 A photo of Ricketts is used on the cover of the 2001 Anchor Canada edition of Pierre Berton's "Vimy" paperback.